 Orchid Cactus Care: Epiphyllum Care

-Like the summer-flowering tuberous begonia, these are “shade plants” only in hot climates – where they can spend the summer near a protective north wall or in the dappled shade from a tree.
+Like the summer-flowering tuberous begonia, these are “shade plants” only in hot climates – where they can spend the summer near a protective north wall or in the dappled shade from a tree in a hanging basket.

 Otherwise, they need sunlight in fall, winter, and spring, and shade only when summer sun becomes searing hot.
-The Epiphyllum flower best when temperatures stay near 65 degrees, and when the air is humid.
+The Epiphyllum flower best when temperatures stay near 65° degrees Fahrenheit, and when the air is humid.

 Misting or spraying the stems, except when the plants are in bud or flower, both humidifies and cleans the leaves of clogging dust.